invisageable/zo/notes/docs/README.md

 **-release**

-All release build are available in the `/target/release` folder at the root of the repository.
+All release build are available in the `/target/release` folder at the root of the project.